raypc/amazon_weather_reports/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This repository contains scripts designed to extract, tidy, process, and generate visualizations of data used in the study "Climate-Related Disasters and their Under-reported Impacts on Pan-Amazonian Communities".
-The dataset used will be available on Zenodo.

-# Citation